jlevy/repren/README.md

 exclude pattern.
 If no arguments are supplied, it reads from stdin and writes to stdout.

-Patterns must be supplied in a text file, of the form <regex><tab><replacement>, one per line.
-Empty lines and #-prefixed comments are OK.
+Patterns must be supplied in a text file, with one or more replacements consisting of regular expression and replacement.
+For example:

+    # Sample pattern file
+    frobinator<tab>glurp
+    WhizzleStick<tab>AcmeExtrudedPlasticFunProvider
+    figure ([0-9+])<tab>Figure \1

+(Where `<tab>` is an actual tab character.)
+Each line is a replacement.
+Empty lines and #-prefixed comments are ignored.

 Examples (here `patfile` is a patterns file):